-During the year ended June 30, 2022, the College recognized a combined SCRS and PORS revenue amount of \$445,199 through a non-employer contribution appropriated in the State of South Carolina's budget.
+During the year ended June 30, 2021, the College recognized a combined SCRS and PORS revenue amount of \$445,540 through a non-employer contribution appropriated in the State of South Carolina's budget.
+In an effort to help offset a portion of the burden of the increased contribution requirement for employers, the General Assembly funded 1.0% of the SCRS and PORS contribution increases for the SCRS and PORS year ended June 30, 2020.
 The State of South Carolina's budget appropriated these funds directly to PEBA for the SCRS and PORS trust funds.
 This non-employer contribution balance is recorded within other nonoperating revenues on the Statement of Revenues, Expenses, and Changes in Net Position.

-The Military College of South Carolina NOTES TO THE FINANCIAL STATEMENTS JUNE 30, 2022
+The Military College of South Carolina Notes to the Financial Statements June 30, 2021